Wellbeing Advice

 Talk To Frank provides 24-hour confidential information and advice to those affected by drugs and substance abuse.

-For urgent medical help call or go online to NHS 111; they can give you advice or direct you to the best local service to treat your injury or medical condition.
+For urgent medical help, call or go online to NHS 111.
+They can give you advice or direct you to the best local service to treat your injury or medical condition.
 For emergency medical help (ie. life threatening) go to the nearest accident and emergency hospital (A&E) or call the emergency services on 999.

 For local Mental Health Service helplines in Kent and Surrey:

-Kent & Medway (Adults)
+Kent and Medway (Adults)

 Surrey